Mongolian Institute of Paleontology & Geology

 The Mongolian Institute of Paleontology and Geology (IPG), together with the Explorers Club Hong Kong Chapter, uncovered a major breakthrough in paleontological methodology through advanced mapping technology, and a discovery of many significant findings after a 20-day expedition in the Gobi Desert, which took place in June 2018.

-Bader Content Studios was the only video news team invited to join the expedition and now after capturing dramatic and historical footage as the scientists excavated breathtaking intact large fragments of dinosaur bones.
+Bader Content Studios was the only video news team invited to join the expedition to witness first hand and to capture dramatic and historical footage as the scientists excavated breathtaking intact large fragments of dinosaur bones.
 Now three year later, after the scientists have had time to study the findings and share images with world experts, we return to the capital city of Mongolia to talk with the lead members of the Mongolian Institute of Paleontology and Geology center to breakdown the significance of the large amount and wide ranging discoveries on display in the expanded lab.

 New Species